-Mostly, though, it’s because you quickly run into the fact that different authorities define their cities in entirely incompatible ways, rendering any attempt to compare them a bit like comparing apples with trucks.
-What you really need is a single source that follows a single set of rules: the results may not be perfect, but at least they’ll be consistent.
+Different authorities define their cities in entirely incompatible ways, rendering any attempt to compare the largest cities in the world a bit like comparing apples to trucks.
+You need a single source that follows a single set of rules: the results may not be perfect, but at least they’ll be consistent.

 That’s where Demographia comes in.
 The St. Louis-based consultancy was founded by the urban planner Wendell Cox (who, unusually for someone in that line of work, likes to write articles for conservative publications about the benefits of private car ownership).
 It also has a website that is, with the best will in the world, not massively easy on the eye.

-But every year Demographia publishes something rather good: the World Urban Areas Report, a sort of bumper book of city population stats.
-You can check out the 11th edition here.
+But Demographia publishes something rather good every year: the World Urban Areas Report, a sort of bumper book of city population stats.

 Here’s how it defines a city: